 Your LOGI® Day Could Look Like This

-- Greek Yogurt with olive oil and blueberries or
+- Greek Yogurt with olive oil and blueberries

 - Low-Carb bread with cream cheese and sprouts

-- Salmon fillet with grilled vegetables or
+- Salmon fillet with grilled vegetables (check out our recipe below!)

-- Omelette with mushrooms and bell pepper or
+- Omelet with mushrooms and bell pepper

 - Salad with tomatoes and rocket with pine nuts and Parmesan cheese topping